Louise Gund | Theatrical Producer

 Board Leadership and Philanthropy

 Gund’s commitment to cultural enrichment mirrors her environmental work.
-She serves on the boards of the San Francisco Opera, Oregon Shakespeare Festival, and Cal Performances at UC Berkeley—organizations that, like her Broadway ventures, elevate diverse artistic perspectives.
-Through these roles she nurtures emerging talent, commissions new works, and ensures that transformative performances reach broad audiences.
+She has served on the boards of the San Francisco Opera, Oregon Shakespeare Festival, and Cal Performances at UC Berkeley—organizations that, like her Broadway ventures, elevate diverse artistic perspectives and expand access to transformative performance.

 A Life Woven by Story